 - Fixed rate.
-Molo Finance currently offers fixed-rate buy-to-let mortgages with two-, three- and five-year terms.
+Molo Finance currently offers fixed-rate buy-to-let mortgages, with fixed terms ranging from two to five years.
 These are ideal for customers who want to know exactly what they’ll be paying each month.
-These deals allow you to overpay the mortgage by as little as £1 or as much as 10% a year.
+These products allow you to overpay the mortgage by as little as £1 or as much as 10% a year.

 How can I contact Molo Finance?

 You can only apply for Molo Finance mortgages through its website.
-There is no phone number or email address provided for customer service, although the lender is active on all major social media platforms.
+There is no phone number, however you can email the team at email@example.com to book a call, or talk through a live chat service located on the website.
+The lender is also active on all major social media platforms.

 How do I apply for a Molo Finance mortgage?